satori-com/tcpkali/doc/tcpkali.man.md

 :   Set TCP send buffers (set `SO_SNDBUF` socket option).

 --source-ip *IP*
-:   Use the specified IP address to connect to destination hosts.
-Using this option multiple times with different interface IPs (aliases) to generate more than 64k connections to a single *host:port*.
+:   By default, tcpkali automatically detects and uses all interface aliases to connect to destination hosts.
+This default behavior allows tcpkali to open more than 64k connections to destinations.

+    Use the **--source-ip** to override this behavior by specifying a particular source IP to use.
+    Specifying **--source-ip** option multiple times builds
+    a list of source IPs to use.

 ## TEST RUN OPTIONS